 Yup.
 I don’t have a Facebook account anymore.

-So in one day, I have lost around 898 “friends”.
+So in one day, I have lost all of my online friends.
 That’s the equivalent of two fully packed jumbo jets colliding in mid-air and leaving nobody alive.
 And based on how neglectingly I used to treat my friends that refused to join FB, I will soon be forgotten by most of them, while they will continue to follow each others’ lives, share their latest photos, send event invitations and work on their virtual farms.
 I won’t even be able to track some people down outside of Facebook with whom I have been in regular contact (and would like to continue to be), nor will people easily find me who will try to do so.
 I will miss some people and I will miss some of the features, conceded.

 It’s sort of funny how everyone’s always complaining about reality TV with some variation of, “Nowadays, people are famous for absolutely nothing.”
 That same principle is what grosses me out about Facebook — it’s like the Screen People want their turn to be reality stars, and Facebook has granted their wish by providing them with a screen and audience for their very own reality shows.
 It reminds me of Mike Teavee in Willy Wonka and the Chocolate Factory—the kid who loved TV so much that he volunteered to be transmitted through the airwaves into a little tiny TV set.
 The Screen People love to focus their attention on screens so much that they voluntarily shrink their lives down into little scripted chunks on the Facebook screen.